 Scroll to navigation

-BORG-COMPACT(1) borg backup tool BORG-COMPACT(1)
+borg-compact(1) borg backup tool borg-compact(1)

-borg-compact - Collect garbage in repository
+borg-compact - Collects garbage in the repository.

 SYNOPSIS